HighlowBrother/CS162/README.md

 # CS162
-This includes process of creating and developing an operating system in UC berkeley course
+This consists of steps of extending the skeleton code from UC Berkeley CS162 course